 It's all about getting the balance right - a mix of sweet, tangy, and salty.
 Pineapple juice adds a nice sweetness, rice vinegar gives that little sour kick, and brown sugar makes everything taste richer.

 Store leftovers in an airtight container in the fridge for up to 3-4 days.
 You can also freeze them in a freezer-safe container for up to 2 months-just thaw overnight in the fridge before reheating.
-To reheat, warm it up in a pan over medium heat or in the microwave.
-If the sauce has thickened, add a splash of water or broth to loosen it up.

 If You Enjoyed This Recipe, You Will Love These Too